 Valeria Divinorum is a Queens based visual artist and architect with formal training in the school of Architecture in Buenos Aires.
 She has attended residencies in Argentina and the US and has created works for a variety of contexts including galleries, live performances and site-specific installations.
 She is currently an Adjunct Professor of New Media Art at LaGuardia Community College and teaches art workshops at BronxWorks Senior Center and public schools through Lehman College Art Gallery.
 Recent exhibitions include El Hipercubo (Buenos Aires, Arg.)
 Space Light (LIC, NY), Gowanus Night Heron (BK, NY) Lumina (LIC, NY) Illusional (New York, NY) Paradise Palace (BK, NY), Rear Vision (Madrid, Spain), Bangkok Biennale (Bangkok, Thailand), The Holocenter, (LIC, NY) and Modern Love (New York, NY).
 She has created light-based sculptural installations at Chashama (New York, NY) The Plaxall Gallery (Queens, NY) Flux Factory (LIC, NY), The Wassaic Project (Wassaic, NY) and others.
 In 2013 she started her research of the process of Tiffany technique and the principles of sacred geometry with her mentor, Andres Jacob at Taller Escuela del Sur in Buenos Aires, Argentina.
 She is a member of the collective Salvia Divinorum, a recipient of the 2021 NYC Artist Corps Grant.
-Press for her work includes NY Post, Stir, 440 Gallery, Time Out NY, NY1.com, among others.
+Press for her work includes NY Post, Stir, 440 Gallery, Time Out NY, NY1.com, Glass Roots, among others.
 She has a passion for creating works for the public and with the public, to embrace connectedness and democratize art making for people in our community.